atwupack/owasp-dependency-check/README.md

 ### Owasp Dependency Core options

-You can specify any options which the [OWASP depencency-check CLI tool](https://dependency-check.github.io/DependencyCheck/) provides.
-For example, to generate a HTML and JSON report, use:
+You can specify any options that the [OWASP dependency-check CLI tool](https://dependency-check.github.io/DependencyCheck/) provides.
+For example, to generate an HTML and JSON report, use:

 ```
 "scripts": {